Carra99/TissueGraph/README.md

 - Shows how each **cell is positioned relative to nearby spatial neighborhoods** (clusters of cells).
 - Using cluster centroids, the tool generates **barycentric-like plots** that represent how close a cell is to each sorrounding neighborhood.
-- This helps identifying cells that lie at the **intersection of multiple regions**, such as immune-tumor boundaries or other stromal interfaces.
+- Helps detecting cells that are phisically embedded, offset or at the interface between regions

 ---